pramoddivekar31/wikipedia-search/README.md

 ## Performance Optimizations

-This application prioritizes a smooth and responsive user experience, and we've implemented several key optimizations to achieve that:

 **1. Debouncing Search:**

 - Created a custom `useDebounce` hook to delay API calls until the user finishes typing their search query.
 This prevents unnecessary requests and improves responsiveness, especially for faster typists.